Mount Mercy University

-Mount Mercy University is a private Catholic liberal arts university in Cedar Rapids, Iowa, founded by the Sisters of Mercy in 1928.
+Mount Mercy University is a private Catholic university in Cedar Rapids, Iowa, United States.
+It was founded by the Sisters of Mercy in 1928.

-Students take a core of liberal arts courses as a foundation for areas of study including English, fine arts, history, mathematics, multicultural studies, natural science, philosophy, religious studies, social science and speech/drama.
-The university offers more than 40 undergraduate programs and seven graduate programs, a number of which are available online.
+Students take a core of liberal arts courses as a foundation for areas of study including English, fine arts, history, mathematics, multicultural studies, natural science, philosophy, theology and social science.
+The university offers more than 40 undergraduate programs and nine graduate programs.